"The complex and challenging world of IP law presents a number of problems to be solved — and litigation financing can help."

-Spanning multiple jurisdictions and countries, IP is a fast-changing area where newly fought cases can set precedents that requires lawyers to shift gears and create new plans of attack.
+Spanning multiple jurisdictions and countries, IP is a fast-changing area where newly fought cases can set precedents that require lawyers to shift gears and create new plans of attack.
 These conditions make fighting intellectual property cases both expensive and time-consuming.